-The project wants to reinvent the classical image of dairy packaging, elevating the symbol of the milk’s creator to a more iconic one.
+The milk packaging design project wants to reinvent the classical image of dairy packaging, elevating the symbol of the milk’s creator to a more iconic one.

 The organic shapes of the products are using light and clean lines in their design composition and also natural, bio-degradable materials - glass, cork, natural wax.

 The creative direction of the milk packaging design, swiss cheese packaging design and yogurt packaging design sends the eye directly to the contemporary black and white pattern that covers the body of the animal in question.

 The product logo brings a more cheerful feeling to the visual image of the brand.

 The customized logo is focusing on one of the symbols of this land where high quality milk is produced, more precisely the train that crosses Swiss mountains.

 The handcraft illustrations together with the handwritten typography for the products identifiers have unique and interesting results.